FREE TRAINING OPPORTUNITIES- BOOK VIA Skills 4 Bradford

 CME@bradford.gov.uk following their initial enquiries as part of their attendance procedures, if the the pupils whereabouts remains unknown.
 Referrals must be made within

-Joint enquiries require the input of school and the local authority, should you have any additional information about the family’s location, please update us urgently.
+Joint enquiries require the input of school and the local authority throughout the process, should you have any additional information about the family’s location, please update us urgently.

 Once reasonable enquiries by the local authority have been concluded, the local authority will make contact with the school to advise of this.
 If it is agreed by both parties that the joint reasonable enquiries have failed to ascertain where the pupil is,